 It must be remembered that the freedoms of association, expression and assembly in Cambodia are already heavily restricted, particularly at the community level.
-Villagers have little real voice on issues affecting their welfare and development, and NGOs and other groups which seek to work with them in this regard also have limited room to operate.
-Anyone who is perceived to be challenging local or government officials is open to persecution, including arrest and detention or threats and violence.
+Ordinary people are limited in their ability to voice opinions on issues affecting their welfare and development, and NGOs and other groups which seek to work with them in this regard have limited room to operate.
+Anyone who is perceived to be challenging local or government officials is open to persecution, including arrest, detention, threats and violence.
 The draft law must be assessed within this context.